visgl/react-google-maps/docs/api-reference/components/map.md

 - `15`: Streets
 - `20`: Buildings

-The Google Maps API Documentation [has some more information on this topic][gmp-coordinates].
+The Maps JavaScript API Documentation [has some more information on this topic][gmp-coordinates].

 #### `heading`: number